Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.20.
 Write a program that displays first n Fibonacci 8.21.
 Write a program that displays all fibonacci numbers from 1 to n 8.22.
 Write a program that determine a number fibonacci or not

+8.24.
+Write a C program to find out all the palindrome numbers in the range 0 to 10000.
+Also print the
+      palindrome numbers

+      Hint: If a positive integer and its reverse are same then the number is called a palindrome.
+            242 is parildrome because 242 = 242 (reversed but still same)

+8.25.
+Write a C program to find out the perfect numbers in the range 0 to 10000.
+Also print them

+      Hint: a positive integer that is equal to the sum of its proper divisors.
+            The smallest perfect number is 6, which is the sum of 1, 2 and 3

+8.26.
+Write a C program to find out the strong numbers in the range 0 to 10000.
+Also print them

+      Hint: Write a C program to find out the strong numbers in the range 0 to 10000.
+Also print them.
+            145 is strong number.
+Since, 1!+4!+5! = 145.

 9. goto, break, continue